Date of Adoption: 04/15/2017

 Internal and External Monitoring of Restrictive Interventions:

-At least one administrative designee (this may be the classroom teacher, Code Blue Responder, Behavior DIR® Expert Clinician) is available on premises during regular school hours.
+At least one administrative designee (this may be the classroom teacher, Regulatory/Crisis Responder, Behavior DIR® Expert Clinician) is available on premises during regular school hours.
 Staff is encouraged to contact the administrative designee for consultation and support during a student’s dysregulation.
 The administrative designee will assist in providing ideas and strategies for regulation.

 An administrative designee will review each individual episode of restrictive intervention with the staff assigned to work with the involved student.
 When appropriate, the student will also participate in the meeting.